 Waverley Underpass Project

-The Waverley Underpass Project will include replacement of the existing at-grade railway crossing at Waverley and Taylor with an underpass, along with reconstruction and rehabilitation of Waverley Street.
+Construction is underway on the Waverley Underpass Project.
+The project includes replacement of the existing at-grade railway crossing at Waverley and Taylor with an underpass, along with reconstruction and rehabilitation of Waverley Street.
 Taylor Avenue, between Waverley Street and Lindsay Street, will also be expanded to four lanes.
 This project will not only improve traffic flow but will also enhance safety, mobility and capacity as well as active transportation within the project area.
-A preliminary design study was completed in 2015, and the project is now moving ahead with construction.
+See the project table below for ongoing updates including the results of the 2015 preliminary design study.

 - Related Links